 The City's density bonus ordinance is outlined in Chapter 17 of the Orange Cove Municipal Code (Zoning Code Section 17.58).
 Projects that either provide 5 percent of units affordable to very-low-income households or 10 percent of units affordable to low-income households or special needs populations outlined in Government Code 65915 are eligible for a density bonus of 20 percent.
 The amount of density bonus increases on a sliding scale relative to additional increases of affordable units, consistent with state density bonus law.
-The draft ordinance refers entirely back to the Government Code Sections 65915 through 65918 for density bonus requirements.
+The draft ordinance refers establishes a procedure and timelines for processing density bonus applications.
+Eligibility and decision-making criteria is based on the requirements of entirely back to the Government Code Sections 65915 through 65918 by reference. for density bonus requirements.

-The City's density bonus provisions are consistent with State law requirements.
+The City's proposed density bonus provisions are consistent with State law requirements and establish a clear process for density bonus applications.

-The Housing Element includes Program 5 to monitor updates to State density bonus law to ensure implementation remains compliant with State law requirements.
+The Housing Element includes Program 5 to amend the Municipal Code to adopt the draft ordinance as described above and continue to monitor updates to State density bonus law to ensure implementation remains compliant with State law requirements.